 For Refugee/Immigrant Children and Youth

-- Migrant Youth, Transnational Families, and the State: Care and Contested Interest, draws on U.S. historical, political, legal, and institutional practices to contextualize the lives of children and youth as they move through federal detention facilities, immigration and family courts, federal foster care programs, and their communities across the United States and Central America.
+- Migrant Youth, Transnational Families and the State: Care and Contested Interests, through interviews with children and their families, attorneys, social workers, policy-makers, law enforcement, and diplomats, examines the immigration policies that detain unaccompanied migrant children.
+The book draws on U.S. historical, political, legal, and institutional practices to contextualize the lives of children and youth as they move through federal detention facilities, immigration and family courts, federal foster care programs, and their communities across the United States and Central America.